Kisseh/alx-pre_course/README.md

-This file is mandatory in all ALX Schoole projects
+This file is mandatory in all ALX Schoole projects its the only time